DhruboNandi/Test_Automation_Daraz/README.md

 <h2>Overview</h2>
 <p>
-  This repository contains automation scripts developed using Selenium WebDriver with Java.
+  This repository contains automation scripts developed using Selenium WebDriver and Python.
-  The scripts demonstrate various essential Selenium WebDriver functionalities and testing practices, making them a comprehensive resource for beginners and professionals aiming to understand or implement automation testing.
+  Here, I have used Page Object Model to automate the Homapage, login and cart page.

 </p>

 <hr />